 OSBM’s demographer may misestimate some elements of future demographic changes

 Our model is also built on assumptions that may not accurately reflect future trends.
 For example, our consumption tax model may assume that current consumption and savings rates continue throughout the next 30 years, even though emerging research suggests that savings habits may be evolving for older adults.
-We also leverage long-term economic projections that may not accurately predict long-term consequences of the COVID-19 pandemic, particularly as they pertain to changes in consumer spending, employment, and migration.
+We are also leveraging economic projections that may not accurately predict long-term consequences of the COVID-19 pandemic, particularly as they pertain to changes in consumer spending, employment, and migration.

 To mitigate these concerns, we will create analytical assumptions based on available research and outline them at each stage of model development.
 We will conduct sensitivity analyses of various assumptions to understand how changes to these assumptions alter the model’s projections.
 While we cannot anticipate all future trends that may impact demographics, income, and consumer spending in North Carolina, we aim to build a flexible model that can adapt over time to accommodate new data and trends.

+Deliverables

+The final output of this project will involve two components which will be delivered to DEA.

+Summary report.
+This report will summarize the results of the analysis, principally the projected tax revenues from personal income and consumption taxes from 2021 to 2040.
+Anticipated trends in other General Fund revenue sources will also be discussed to contextualize these findings.
+Particular emphasis will also be placed on understanding the elasticity of income and consumption tax revenues – that is, their growth relative to predicted growth in state GDP.
+The report will also provide a summary of the methods and data sources used, which will be adapted from this Methods & Analysis Plan.
+Annexes will provide detailed methodology for creation of the data set, construction of weights, and projection of demographic and economic trends.

+SAS program.
+The code used to construct the dataset, create base and projected weights, and impute additional demographic, economic, and tax variables onto the data set will written in SAS (or transferred to SAS if another statistical program is initially used).
+The SAS program will be cleaned and include detailed descriptions of the various computation steps.
+SAS is the preferred statistical software for DEA, which will be able to update and revise as needed for future projections.
+DEA will also be able to run this SAS program (with minimal adaption) on other datasets, including complete tax return records from the Department of Revenue, which are not available for us to use as non-state employees.
+Use of this more detailed and complete data set should provide more accurate projections.

 Appendix A.